Laser Therapy For Dogs & Cats in North Hollywood, CA

 When it comes to providing pain relief for dogs and cats, advances in veterinary medicine have come a long way.
-Alternatives to pain medications are now boundless and one such option we champion is pet laser therapy.
+Alternatives to pain medications are now boundless and one such option we champion is laser therapy for dogs and cats.
 It's a proven treatment that relieves pain and speeds up healing.
 Blue Cross Pet Hospital in North Hollywood has this innovative therapy available for all of our patients to enjoy.

 What is Laser Therapy?